alto-io/op-games-nft-manager-api/README.md

 ### 3. Run the API
 From inside project directory:
+<br>Make your own .env file from the .env.sample file.
 <br>(it's also important that you also install the packages that are listed in devDependencies)
 * `npm install`
 * `npm run dev`